SouICry/JSObject_For_Unity_CSharp/README.md

 float f = d % 4;  //1.0`

-Supports string, float, int, bool, List(dynamic) and List{string, dynamic}.
+Supports string, float, int, bool, List(JSObject) and List{string, JSObject}.
 Doubles are automatically converted to floats.
 Nests infinitely.

 #Usage
-Values or references can be directly assigned from or to this dynamic object.
+Values or references can be directly assigned from or to this JSObject object.
 Loosely typed, so most cast errors only show up at run time as an exception.

-    dynamic d = "squid";
+    JSObject d = "squid";

     string s = d;                    //No cast necessary